Why are wolves important to the Pacific West?

 How many wolves are currently living in the Pacific West states?

-As of 2022 final population reports, there are 216 wolves in Washington and 37 wolf families.
-In Oregon, there are 178 wolves and 24 wolf families.
+As of 2023 minimum wolf counts, there are 260 wolves in Washington and 42 wolf families.
+In Oregon, there are 178 wolves and 22 wolf families.
+While wolf populations in Washington continue to grow, 2023 showed a plateau in wolf population growth in Oregon for the first time since their return to the state.
 California is home to at least 40 wolves and seven wolf families.

 Were wolves reintroduced to the Pacific West?